History of New Light Cemetery

 The cemetery Association holds an annual memorial service in front of the Holocaust Monument taking place between Rosh Hashannah and Yom Kippur.
 The services are conducted by clergy selected from the larger Chicago Jewish community.
 During recent years the New Light cemetery had the distinct honor to count among these clergy, Rabbis: Neal Brief, Herman Schaalman, Joel Lehrfield, Philip Bentley, Shlomo Levine, Jeffrey Weill, Chazzans Shlomo Schuster and Alberto Mizrahi, and Benjamin Warschawski.
 About 200 people are usually in attendance.

 The cemetery ground is equipped with features such as security cameras, PA system, electric outlets and motion detectors.
 A computer so equipped can view cemetery activities from anywhere in the world at any time.
 The cemetery has two entrances—one on East-Prairie Road and the other on Pratt Avenue—making it easy for limos to enter one and exit the other.
 There are benches along the road which leads from west to east through the middle of the cemetery.
+The benches provide visitors an opportunity to rest while visiting the cemetery.

 In 2001, Mr. Norman Schwartz Z"l, former President of the Jewish Historical Society, spent countless hours surveying the cemetery and gathering information from monuments for the purpose of record keeping and researching historical aspects of the cemetery.
 That plotting was subsequently digitized and is now a permanent record for the operation of the cemetery.